un1queA/LETHIMCOOK/README.md

 # 🔑 HOW TO GET GOOGLE PLACES API KEY (FREE $200/MONTH):
-Step 1: Create Google Cloud Account (2 min)
+Step 1: Create Google Cloud Account

 Go to: https://console.cloud.google.com/
 Sign in with your Google account